eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/PCF Exchange Kit/page_adoption-view.md

 #### Introduction PCF Data Model

 In an era defined by growing environmental consciousness and sustainability imperatives, the concept of measuring and reducing carbon footprints has become paramount across industries.
-A pivotal key in this pursuit is a aligned and standardized Product Carbon Footprint Data Model.
+A pivotal key in this pursuit is a aligned and standardized Product Carbon Footprint data model.
 This data model not only facilitates the systematic calculation and comparison of carbon footprints but also offers a structured approach to managing environmental impact data.

 As the global community grapples with the impacts of climate change, consumers, businesses, and governments are seeking actionable ways to mitigate their carbon emissions.
-The need for a consistent and universally accepted method of quantifying these emissions from diverse products has given rise to the significance of a Standardized Product Carbon Footprint Data Model.
+The need for a consistent and universally accepted method of quantifying these emissions from diverse products has given rise to the significance of a standardized Product Carbon Footprint data model.
 This model acts as a lingua franca, enabling stakeholders to communicate and analyze carbon footprint information transparently and comprehensively.

 For this KIT only the data model PCF is used.
-The data model follows the Catena-X Standard [CX-0136](https://catena-x.net/de/standard-library) and is implemented in compliance the [CX-0003](https://catena-x.net/de/standard-library) Standard.
+The data model follows the Catena-X standard [CX-0136](https://catena-x.net/de/standard-library) and is implemented in compliance the [CX-0003](https://catena-x.net/de/standard-library) standard.

 #### Example Payload

-The following json shows a example payload for a requested PCF value.
+The following json shows an examplary payload for a requested PCF value.

 <details>
   <summary>Payload</summary>